bndtools/bnd/gradle-plugins/README.md

 The [`biz.aQute.bnd.gradle`][2] jar contains the Bnd Gradle Plugins.
 These plugins require Java 17 and at least Gradle 8.0.
+Gradle 9.x is supported and validated (tested against Gradle 9.2.0).
 More recent Java versions will require more recent Gradle versions.

 This README represents the capabilities and features of the Bnd Gradle Plugins in the branch containing this README.